-Stutter products are a common amplification artifact associated with STR analysis (13,14).
-Stutter products are often observed one repeat unit below the true allele peak and, occasionally, two repeat units smaller or one repeat unit larger than the true allele peak.
+Stutter products are a common amplification artifact associated with STR analysis (23,24).
+Stutter products often are observed one repeat unit below the true allele peak and, occasionally, two repeat units smaller or one repeat unit larger than the true allele peak.
 Frequently, alleles with a greater number of repeat units will exhibit a higher percent stutter.
+Trinucleotide repeat loci will generally exhibit higher stutter than loci with longer repeat lengths.
+DYS481 is a trinucleotide repeat and exhibits exceptionally high stutter.
+The pattern and intensity of stutter may differ slightly between primer sets for the same locus.
+Increased forward stutter (i.e., n+4 and n+8) can be observed at the DYS389I and DYS389II loci when using the cell-line derived 2800M Control DNA.
+This forward stutter is inherent to this cell line DNA and is not seen in amplification of DNA from human blood, body fluid or other human-derived samples.

-The mean stutter plus three standard deviations at each locus is used in the PowerPlex® 18D panels text files for locus-specific filtering in the GeneMapper® ID software, version 3.2, and GeneMapper® ID-X software.
-In addition to stutter peaks, you may observe the following low-level DNA-dependent artifact peaks (Table 3) and DNA-independent (with or without human genomic DNA) artifact peaks (Table 4) with the PowerPlex® 18D System.
-These extra peaks occur when the amplified peaks are particularly intense; formamide, polymer or capillary was of poor quality; or denaturation was ineffective.
-See Section 7 for more information on how to minimize these artifacts.
+The mean stutter plus three standard deviations observed at each locus is used in the PowerPlex® Y23 panels text files for locus-specific filtering in the GeneMapper® ID software, version 3.2, and in the PowerPlex® Y23 stutter text files for locus-specific filtering in GeneMapper® ID-X software.
+The GeneMapper® ID-X stutter files also include filters for the plus stutter associated with the two trinucleotide repeat loci (DYS481 and DYS392) as well as filters for the plus-2- and minus-2-base artifacts associated with the DYS19 locus.

+In addition to stutter peaks, DNA-dependent artifact peaks (Table 4) and DNA-independent artifact peaks (Table 5) may be observed with the PowerPlex® Y23 System.

-Table 3.
-DNA-Dependent Artifacts Observed in Amplification Reactions with Human Genomic DNA.
+Table 4.
+DNA-Dependent Artifacts Observed with the PowerPlex® Y23 System.